albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Add Userpoint](../images/icons/userdata_add.png "Add Userpoint") Add Userpoint {#add-userpoint}

-Add a user-defined waypoint to the userdata.
+Add an user-defined waypoint to the userdata.
 Some fields of the userpoint dialog are populated automatically depending on the selected map object.

 Coordinates are always filled-in.
-If the selected object is an airport or navaid, a userpoint of type `Airport` or `Waypoint` respectively is created and the fields Ident, Region, Name and Altitude are filled-in.
+If the selected object is an airport or navaid, an userpoint of type `Airport` or `Waypoint` respectively is created and the fields Ident, Region, Name and Altitude are filled-in.

-If the selected position is empty map space, a userpoint of type `Bookmark` is created at this position.
+If the selected position is empty map space, an userpoint of type `Bookmark` is created at this position.
 Altitude is filled-in if GLOBE offline elevation data is installed.
 See [Flight Plan Elevation Profile](OPTIONS.md#cache-elevation).

 See [Add Userpoints](USERPOINT.md#userpoints-dialog-add) for more information.

 #### ![Edit Userpoint](../images/icons/userdata_edit.png "Edit Userpoint") Edit Userpoint {#edit-userpoint}

-Open the edit dialog for a userpoint.
-Only enabled if the selected object is a userpoint.
+Open the edit dialog for an userpoint.
+Only enabled if the selected object is an userpoint.
 See [Edit Userpoints](USERPOINT.md#userpoints-dialog-edit).

 #### ![Move Userpoint](../images/icons/userdata_move.png "Move Userpoint") Move Userpoint {#move-userpoint}

 Move the userpoint to a new position on the map.
-Only enabled if the selected object is a userpoint.
+Only enabled if the selected object is an userpoint.

 Left-click to place the userpoint at the new position.
 Right-click or press the escape key to cancel the operation and return the userpoint to its former position.

 #### ![Delete Userpoint](../images/icons/userdata_delete.png "Delete Userpoint") Delete Userpoint {#delete-userpoint}

 Remove the user-defined waypoint from the userdata after confirmation.
-Only enabled if the selected object is a userpoint.
+Only enabled if the selected object is an userpoint.

 #### ![Edit Log Entry](../images/icons/logdata_edit.png "Edit Log Entry") Edit Log Entry {#edit-log-entry}